tamarci/DeepLearningHW23/colorization/README.md

 For comparing the results with another dataset, we choosed the [Places365](http://places.csail.mit.edu/) dataset, because it's similar in size and complexity, but it is different from the Imagenet.

+**Challenges**

+We faced two challenges during the development: on the one hand, the publication did not contain the teaching code, it could only be evaluated, so we had to develop a pipeline that was compatible with the original.
+On the other hand, the Places365 dataset was quite large, and we had an Nvidia 3050 card for teaching, so we had to do a significant optimization to fit into the video memory.
+The resolution had to be down to 128, so an epoch of 3.5 h, at least 10 epochs were needed.

 **Clone the repository; install dependencies**

 ```